KaHIP/KaHIP/KaHIP_hu_changes.md

 we visit all of its neighbors and we gather all the blocks where each neighbor belong to, notated `R(v)`.
 At this point, `v` belongs to block `P(v)`.
 Then, we check, for all blocks in `R(v)`, if reassigning `v` to one of these blocks would improve the communication costs.
-We find the assignement that offers the maximum improvement and we update `P(v)` and continue to the next.
+We find the assignment that offers the maximum improvement and we update `P(v)` and continue to the next.
 Every a certain number of local nodes are visited, PEs communicate in order to update the ghost nodes partition.
 When all local nodes are visited, we repeat the same procedure.
 How many label propagation iterations we will perform is controlled by the command line parameter `label_iterations_refinement`.
 The whole procedure is repeated on every uncoarsening step until we get the original graph.

-## Miscellanous additions and changes
+## Miscellaneous additions and changes

 The information about the system description are held in a processor_tree, found in `parallel/parallel_src/lib/data_structure/processor_tree.h`.
 The processor tree is constructed using the command line parameters mentioned above.